-This is one of the largest landscape painting ever created.
-Visitors find themselves walking over hundreds of exotic, flowering plants while searching for the source of the river.
-This painting is now available on linoleum or ceramic tiles.
+The four paintings can combine to form one vast landscape painting.
+This was exhibited on the floor and visitors found themselves walking over hundreds of exotic, flowering plants while searching for the source of the river.
 "Source of the Amazon," 280 x 300 inches (711.2 x 762 cm)

-One January, my friend and I drove a jeep as far as we could up the volcano.
+One January we drove a jeep as far as we could up the volcano.
 We put on plastic suits and rubber boots and climbed the rest of the way through a cloud forest.
 It was like nothing else I had ever experienced on earth.
 There was no ground.
 We crawled through tunnels in the foliage.
-Sometimes we were deep below the surfasce and saw strange grubs and caterpillars living there.

 Eventually we reached a plateau just below the crater.
 There we found a source of the Amazon River.
 It was summer and all the plants were flowering.
-I had ropes and tent pegs and we made a grid around the source, dividing the area in twelve large rectangles.
-Over the next eighteen months I painted each rectangle until I had a vast painting of the exact landscape.
+Using ropes and tent pegs we made a grid around the source, dividing the area in twelve large rectangles.
+Over the next eighteen months I painted each rectangle until I had a vast painting of that exotic landscape.

-Here is another of the panels on the wall of my studio.
+Another of the panels on the wall of the studio.
 (70 x 300 inches)